How to Create a Church Budget

 - Kitchen expenses

 - Educational ministries

 Did the percentages spent on these various line items reflect your missional priorities?
 You can adjust your budget for any areas that need to be cut down or increased.
 Also, keep in mind any ministries you want to start or positions you would like to hire for in the new year.

 Begin plugging numbers into these items until the expenses match your budgeted income.
 If you can’t make the numbers work, you will either need to cut out some of the costs or make a group decision to raise your budgeted amount.

 When your income and expenses match, you have a budget.
 Congratulations!

 Auditing Your Budget

 Anyone can make a budget.
-The key is working your budget and ensuring that your income and expenses are still aligning.
+The key is working on your budget to ensure that your income and expenses are aligned.